 Dogs are known for being very social animals — they love being close to their owners.
 In fact, dogs are considered a part of the family’s daily life.
-Thus, it is important that the crate should give the pooch an experience that is positive instead of serving as a place for punishment.
+Thus, your crate must give your pooch a positive experience instead of a traumatic, negative one.

-However, the precise location for placing your dog crate varies from one house to another.
-For some, it can be the living room, and for others, it can be the kitchen or any other busy place.
+The precise location for placing your dog crate varies from one house to another.
+For some, it can be in the living room, and for others, it can be in the kitchen or any other busy place.
 Make sure your dog crate is located in a place where activities in the house are visible.

-If you are caring for a young puppy, your bedroom is a very nice place for that warm, inclusive feeling.
-Being newly adopted and taken away from his litter, shelter, or foster home will create a vacuum that needs to be filled.
+If you are caring for a puppy, your bedroom is an ideal location.
+Your bedroom will certainly give your baby that warm, inclusive feeling.
+Being newly adopted, or being taken away from their litter, shelter, or foster home will create a vacuum that needs to be filled.
 At the very least, move the crate to your bedroom at night.
-A young puppy sleeping in another room may feel insecure, stressed, and even abandoned.
+A puppy sleeping in another room will feel insecure, stressed, and even abandoned.
 If you don’t want to move the crate from the bedroom to the living room or kitchen every day, getting a second crate is not a bad idea.